CHUKWUSOMBILI/RFM-ANALYSIS/README.md

 - iii.
 Lapsed customers

 - WHALE CUSTOMERS : Represent our most valuable segment.
 They purchased frequently, spend significantly, and have done so recently.
-These customers are crucial to the bussiness's profitability and should be prioritized prioritized for retention thruogh loyalty programs, personalized offers, and premium service experiences.
+These customers are crucial to the bussiness's profitability and should be prioritized for retention thruogh loyalty programs, personalized offers, and premium service experiences.